apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

     `serveruser`.

 -   Use `batch-delay` and set `direct-deliver` to false for the best throughput for very small messages.
-ActiveMQ comes with a preconfigured connector/acceptor pair (`netty-throughput`) in `activemq-configuration.xml` and JMS connection factory (`ThroughputConnectionFactory`) in `activemq-jms.xml`which can be
+Apache ActiveMQ comes with a preconfigured connector/acceptor pair (`netty-throughput`) in `activemq-configuration.xml` and JMS connection factory (`ThroughputConnectionFactory`) in `activemq-jms.xml`which can be